larsks/tripleo-specs/specs/newton/tripleo-opstools-centralized-logging.rst

 Performance Impact
 ------------------

-Additional resources will be required for running FluentD on overcloud nodes.
+Additional resources will be required for running Fluentd on overcloud nodes.
+Log traffic from the overcloud nodes to the log aggregator will consume some bandwidth.

 Other Deployer Impact
 ---------------------

-* FluentD will be deployed by default on all overcloud nodes except the monitoring node.
+- Fluentd will be deployed by default on all overcloud nodes except the monitoring node.
-* New EFK parameters:
+- New EFK parameters:

+  TODO

-* New parameters for log collectiobn setting for each composable service:
+- New parameters for log collection setting for each composable service:

-    * For example for service nova-compute LogCollectionNovaCompute, which will default to 'overcloud-nova-compute'
+  TODO

 Developer Impact
 ----------------

-Support for new node type should be implemented for tripleo-quickstart.
+Support for the new node type should be implemented for tripleo-quickstart.

 Implementation
 ==============